01 of 08

 A Perfect Pet Bed

 The size shown here will also accommodate a small dog.
-Variations on this pattern to make a large pet bed for a medium to large dog can help those in need of larger facilities.Continue to 2 of 8 below.
+Variations on this pattern to make a large pet bed for a medium to large dog can help those in need of more extensive facilities.Continue to 2 of 8 below.

 02 of 08